Planning on riding the St James Cycle Trail? Contact us for help in planning your itinerary and booking your trip.

-Whether taken as an epic one day ride or staggered over a few days (with possible overnights in Lake Guyon, Pool and Scotties Huts or many camping possibilities) the St James Cycle Trail will surely become recognised as one of New Zealand's greatest mountain bike rides.
-It is truly a magnificent adventure and made all the better that the theraputic Hanmer Spring's award-winning natural hot pools are ride there to soak away the bumps and bruises.
+Whether taken as an epic one day ride or staggered over a few days (with possible overnights in Lake Guyon, Pool or Scotties Huts or other camping possibilities) the St James Cycle Trail will surely become recognised as one of New Zealand's greatest mountain bike rides.
+It is truly a magnificent adventure and made all the better that the therapeutic Hanmer Spring's hot pools are around the corner to soak away the bumps and bruises.

 Approximate distances and St James Cycle Trail ride times: